Act to Change Fellow

 Maulik Pancholy, Chair & Co-Founder

-Maulik Pancholy is an actor, author and activist.
-He is known for playing Jonathan on NBC’s award-winning comedy 30 Rock, Sanjay on the Showtime hit series Weeds, and Neal on the NBC comedy Whitney.
-Numerous television guest appearances include Elementary, Star Trek: Discovery, Friends From College, The Good Wife, Web Therapy, The Comeback, The Sopranos, and Law & Order: Criminal Intent.
-He is the voice of Baljeet on Disney’s Phineas and Ferb, and the title voice of Sanjay on Nickelodeon’s Sanjay and Craig – the first lead Indian-American character on a network cartoon.
-On stage, he starred opposite Matthew Broderick and Martin Short in Broadway’s It’s Only A Play, and opposite Ed Harris in Good For Otto.
-He has been nominated for and won the Screen Actors Guild Award on multiple occasions.
+Maulik Pancholy is an award-winning actor, author and activist whose work has spanned hit television shows, the Broadway stage and films.
+He is best known for playing Jonathan on NBC’s award-winning comedy 30 Rock, Sanjay on the Showtime hit series Weeds, and Neal on the NBC comedy Whitney.
+He is also the voice of Baljeet on Disney’s Phineas and Ferb, and the title voice of Sanjay on Nickelodeon’s Sanjay and Craig – the first lead Indian-American character on a network cartoon.

 As an activist, he has long been an advocate for the Asian American and Pacific Islander (AAPI) and LGBTQIA+ communities.
 He is the recipient of the Asian American Arts Alliance Award, the Human Rights Campaign’s Visibility Award, and was named to Out Magazine’s Top 100 list.
 He regularly speaks at universities and corporations on the topics of diversity and inclusion.